This nine-week certificate program will give you the skills you need to draw blood and prepare specimens.

 About the Program

-This program will allow you to earn a certificate in phlebotomy in just nine weeks.
-You will then be eligible to take a national certification test, which will allow you to have a career in a variety of healthcare settings in SC.
+This program will allow you to earn a certificate in phlebotomy in just 12 weeks.
+You will then take a national certification test through NHA, which will allow you to have a career in a variety of healthcare settings in SC.
 You’ll learn to follow universal precautions, tie tourniquets, identify veins, and demonstrate knowledge and use of equipment necessary for drawing blood.
-Clinicals are not included.
+Clinicals are included.

 What are phlebotomy courses like?